sampsyo/cs6120/content/blog/2019-09-25-manually-managed-memory.md

 ### Implementation

-To realize our design we had to complete the following tasks:
-   - Define a concrete pointer representation
-   - Implement a "memory allocator" that can create variable-size memory cells
-   - Support runtime error detection via argument typechecking and initialization checking
+We implemented our design by extending the Bril interpreter with for pointers, heap memory, and runtime error checking.

 #### Pointer Representation

-In our interpreter implementation, pointers are objects with two fields: a *Key* (a datatype defined by the [*Heap*](#memory-allocator) implementation) that is used for actually looking up where data is stored; and a *tag* which is a string that tells the runtime which kind of data the memory cell should be used for.
-Unlike the surface syntax for Bril types, type tags must be one of the following values: `"int"`, `"bool"` or `"ptr"`.
+A Bril pointer is represented by a pointer with two fields: a *Key* that points into the [*Heap*](#heap-memory), and a *tag* that tells the runtime which kind of data the memory cell should be used for.
+Type tags can be `"int"`, `"bool"` or `"ptr"`.
+Type tags are checked whenever a Bril program does a `store` to make sure that the cells of the allocated memory were allocated to store something of that type.
+All pointers, regardless of what they point to, have the same type tag.
+This is because all pointers have the same in-memory representation, so ensuring a cell for pointers is only ever used for pointers can be done without worrying about what type of data the pointer points to.

-We don't need separate tags for every possible pointer type because all pointers have the same representation (namely the struct we just defined).
-During `load` and `store` instructions, our interpreter uses the type tag to ensure that the memory cell to which the pointer refers actually holds (or can actually hold) data of the appropriate type.

 #### Heap Memory

-We added a new data structure to the Bril interpreter to store heap-allocated memory, which we unsurprisingly called a "Heap".
-This heap supports pretty much exactly the same set of operations as the Bril pointer instructions and does most of the heavy lifting for the interpreter, other than dynamic type checking.
-Our "Heap" is really just a `Map` that maps Typescript `numbers` to arrays of objects. `alloc` gets a fresh number (by incrementing a global counter, we don't do anything smart about re-using numbers) and puts an array of the requested size into the map with that number as its key.
-Lastly, `alloc` returns an opaque *Key* object that the interpreter can use for future *Heap* operations, such as `get`, `set` and `free`.
+Memory itself is represented by the `Heap` data structure.
+It implements all the operations exposed to Bril programs.
+Concretely, the `Heap` implementation is a Javascript `Map` that maps `number` keys to arrays of objects.
+Its `alloc` method extends the map to map a fresh key `number` to a new array of the requested size and returns an opaque *Key* wrapping the `number`.

-In reality, the *Key* is just another simple object that contains a `base` and an `offset`.
-Pointer arithmetic operations only modify the offset so we can keep track of whether or not any given pointer corresponds directly to an allocation (i.e. `offset == 0`).
+A *Key* is a pair of a `base` and an `offset`.
+The `base` is the key used to look up the array in the heap `Map` and the `offset` is an index into the array.
+Freshly allocated pointers have `offset == 0`, and pointer arithmetic can only change the `offset`.
 In this way, we keep track of which allocation any given pointer belongs to, regardless of "where" it may point in memory.
 Notably this implementation of a Heap does not model "a single contiguous memory space"; each allocation represents a continguous space and allocations are otherwise unrelated.

-`free` deletes entries from the internal map, so we are relying on the base Typescript Map implementation and the Javascript runtime garbage collection to actually free physical memory dynamically.
+The `free` method deletes entries from the internal map, so we are relying on the base Typescript Map implementation and the Javascript runtime garbage collection to actually free physical memory dynamically.
 We don't implement any interesting memory allocation strategies based on physical memory layout and simply let the runtime do the work.
 While smart, type-aware memory allocators are an interesting area of performance optimization, we felt that rabbit hole was outside the scope of this small project.

 ### Notable Challenges

 In an interpreter setting, where we can rely on another language runtime to do the real physical memory allocation and garbage collection for us, this is not a terribly complex addition to Bril.
 However, there were a few small details that were tricky to get exactly right.

 Firstly, we had to handle how to parse and represent new types that are parameterized on other types.
 We wanted to syntactically enforce, with the parser, that pointer types had to be fully specified.

 The original type parsing specification looked like this: